buricco/marduk/readme.txt

   PSG - Initial code to interface to the core.
         Not hooked up to anything yet.
   Console lights - Tested, working.
-  Keyboard - Partially implemented; not working.
+  Keyboard - Tested, working.
-  Joysticks - No attempt to implement these yet.
+  Joystick - Implemented through keyboard; see below.
-  Cable modem - Stubs only.
+  Cable modem - Working, more or less.
   Strict speed control - Tested (mostly with another emulator), working.

 Key bindings